datastructures-js/graph/README.md

 ```

 ### getConnectedEdges
-Returns an object of keys of vertices connected to a given vertex with their edges weight.
+Returns an object of keys of vertices connected to a given vertex with the edges weight.

 ```js
 console.log(directedGraph.getConnectedEdges('v4')); // { v3: 1, v5: 4 }